LIGHT FALLS: Ode to Baggotonia

 There is a certain kind of light that belongs only to Dublin — soft but watchful, steeped in rain and memory.
 It lingers on brick, shimmers on canal water, catches in the leaves of back gardens and behind glass.
 Light Falls is an ode to that light — and to the Bohemian soul of the city that once inspired, and still continues to inspire, generations of artists and writers.

 Here, Byrne captures the everyday rendered extraordinary: morning light on copper, the glow between buildings, shadows folding into foliage.
-The works range from contemplative still lifes to urban streetscapes and botanical studies, but all are united by a singular pursuit — to hold something fleeting, to translate light into feeling.
+The works range from contemplative still lifes to urban streetscapes and botanical studies, including plein air views of the Grand Canal and iconic Baggotonia landmarks.
+All are united by a singular pursuit — to hold something fleeting, to translate light into feeling.

 In the spirit of Baggotonia — where Samuel Beckett, Mainie Jellett, Brendan Behan, and Francis Bacon once walked the streets in search of their own language — Light Falls continues a tradition of responding to place not with nostalgia, but with presence.
 Byrne does not replicate what he sees; he paints what remains after looking — what the light leaves behind.